The Honky Tonk Man: Third return to WWE (2008–2019)

-Final matches (2008–2009)
+Sporadic appearances (2008–2013)

 In 2008, Santino Marella announced his intention to break Honky's record for longest Intercontinental Championship reign, usually displaying a special "Honk-a-meter" comparing Honky's 64-week record with the length of his own reign at the time.
 On the October 6 episode of Raw, Honky (now a fan favorite for the first time since 1986), along with Goldust and Roddy Piper, was named as one of the possible opponents for Marella's Intercontinental Championship at Cyber Sunday.
 He was elected by fans to challenge for the title with 35% of the vote; despite concern that his injured finger might require surgery, he did appear, winning the match by disqualification (thus failing to win the title).
 After the match had ended, Goldust and Piper came down to the ring and, along with Honky, attacked Marella.
 On the October 27 episode of Raw, Honky appeared as a special guest commentator.
 After an impersonation of Marella's on-screen girlfriend, Beth Phoenix, Charlie Haas was knocked into the announcer table, and Marella attacked Honky, prompting Piper and Goldust to block Marella's escape from the ring.
 Upon Goldust's entry to the ring, Marella turned around to be smashed over the head by Honky's guitar.

 Honky inducted Koko B. Ware into the WWE Hall of Fame on April 4, 2009.

-Sporadic appearances (2010–2013)

 In 2010, WWE offered him a place in the WWE Hall of Fame, but he rejected it.
 Honky made a brief appearance on Old School Raw on March 4, 2013.
 Following a match between the team of Brodus Clay and Tensai and 3MB, he smashed 3MB member Heath Slater over the head with a guitar.
 He then danced with Clay and Tensai to his signature "Cool, Cocky, Bad" theme song.